Edberaga/30-days-of-react/Day15/exercise/exercise.md

 firebase

 What is the purpose of classnames package? =>
+Its use to perform conditional rendering through classnames...

-What is the pupose validator package?
+What is the pupose validator package? => for validating strings